m50d/riichi-london/index.md

 From St Pancras International, take the Victoria line to Tottenham Hale for a train to Cheshunt.
 (30-40 minutes)

 ### Driving

-Leave the M25 at junction 25 and take the A10, follow the signs for Cheshunt railway station, follow brown tourism signs to the hostel.
+Leave the M25 at junction 25 and take the A10, follow the signs for Cheshunt railway station, then follow the brown signs.

+## Suggested Accomodation

+The [YHA London Lee Valley](https://www.yha.org.uk/hostel/london-lee-valley) offers youth hostel accommodation at low prices, right at the tournament venue.

+The newly-built [Premier Inn Tottenham Hale](https://www.premierinn.com/gb/en/hotels/england/greater-london/london/london-tottenham-hale.html) has good standard accomodation just outside Tottenham Hale station, a 10-minute direct train journey to/from the tournament venue.

+The [Cheshunt Mariott Hotel](https://www.marriott.co.uk/hotels/travel/stnch-cheshunt-marriott-hotel/) is a luxury option, but be warned it's at the other end of Cheshunt (35 minute walk).